iLib-js/ilib-mono/README.md

 }
 ```

+This plugin will throw an exception when a template is specified if the file
+name that the template produces for a localized file is the same as the
+source file name.

 ## Extensions to JSON Schema

 In regular JSON Schemas, there is no built-in way to indicate that any value